 The Dell UltraSharp U2412H front-panel is a sleek touch panel with perfectly spacing buttons marked with minimal circles.
 When you start to use the monitor’s settings panel, they are clearly marked and very easy to use when compared to previous touch buttons I have used.

 Being a workstation grade monitor primarily aimed at video editors, graphic designers, and workstation applications, Dell have not skimped on connectivity providing ample room to connect the U2414H to a number of different sources.

 - 1 DisplayPort out (MST)

 Dell UltraShap U2414H Gaming Performance

-To test the Dell UltraShap U2414H’s gaming performance I tried to boot up Counterstrike: Global Offensive but was immediately presented with a problem – I couldn’t see my stupidly small cross hair!
+To test the Dell UltraShap U2414H gaming performance I tried to boot up Counterstrike: Global Offensive but was immediately presented with a problem – I couldn’t see my stupidly small cross hair!

 So I quit the game, went back and booted up Dirt 3.

-In a game where the center of the screen is not a make or break scenario I felt much more immersed in the experience with colors popping out of the screen and crystal clear game-play; and while the U2414H does have a response rate of 8ms, this didn’t pose any problems with zero ghosting or tearing through the game which was the one thing I was worrying about when considering buying them.
+In a game where the centre of the screen is not a make or break scenario, I felt much more immersed in the experience with colors popping out of the screen and crystal clear game-play; and while the U2414H does have a response rate of 8ms, this didn’t pose any problems with zero ghosting or tearing through the game which was the one thing I was worried about when considering buying them.